brockhager/neuroswarm/docs/index.md

 Begin by cloning the repository, installing dependencies, and running your first build and test cycle.

+> NOTE: The definitive, user-facing docs are on the GitHub Wiki: https://github.com/brockhager/neuro-infra/wiki
+> Use the Wiki for quick navigation and contributor onboarding.

 ## Contributor Experience

 Learn how to contribute effectively to NeuroSwarm's development.